The FAQ's below relate to the Cycle to Work scheme and the Taxsaver scheme.

 The purpose of the scheme is to encourage more employees to cycle to and from work, or between work places, thereby contributing to lowering carbon emissions, reducing traffic congestion and improving health and fitness levels.

 Under the initiative, salaried employees who are employed and paying PAYE tax in Ireland.

 A salary sacrifice happens when an employee gives up the right to receive part of the pay due to them under their contract of employment in return for the employer's agreement to provide some form of non-cash benefit, in this case the purchase of a bicycle and related equipment.
 You will make salary sacrifice payments from your gross rather than net salary.

 Yes, there is a limit on the price of the bike, you will only be able to tax relief up to a maximum of 1,000 euro.
 For more expensive orders you can pay the balance in cash directly to the shop.
 There is no minimum amount but please note that you are only allowed one application every 5 years regardless of the amount used.

-Bells, clips, dress guards, helmets, horns, lights, locks, mirrors, mud guards, panniers and straps, are all included, as are pumps, puncture repair kits, cycle tools, reflectors and reflective clothing.
-While raingear isn't covered outright, clothing that is both waterproof and reflective is covered.
+You can get a new bicycle, but not bicycle parts.
+The following accessories are covered: Bells, clips, dress guards, helmets, horns, lights, locks, mirrors, mud guards, panniers and straps, are all included, as are pumps, puncture repair kits, cycle tools, reflectors and reflective clothing.
+While raingear isn't covered outright, clothing that is both waterproof and reflective.

 The scheme is a voucher scheme and you will need to apply for a voucher to redeem against your goods when you go to collect them from a local participating bicycle shop.
 To obtain your voucher you need to: